Amanda Anisimova

-With her father Konstantin as her longtime coach and her older sister also a tennis player, Anisimova began playing tennis at a very young age.
-Her parents decided to move to Florida when Anisimova was very young to give their children better training opportunities.
-As a junior, Anisimova was ranked as high as No. 2 in the world.
-She won the 2017 US Open girls' singles title, as well as two other Grade-A titles.
-She also became the first American finalist at the French Open girls' singles event in 14 years.
-On the WTA Tour, Anisimova rose to prominence at the 2018 Indian Wells Open, where she scored her first top-10 victory at age 16 against Petra Kvitová.
-She won her first WTA title at the Copa Colsanitas in April 2019 at age 17, and her second title at the Melbourne Summer Set in January 2022 at age 20.
+As a junior, Anisimova was ranked as high as No. 2 in the world, and won the 2017 US Open girls' singles title.
+Her breakthrough came as a 17-year-old in 2019, when she reached the fourth round of the Australian Open and the semifinals of the French Open, at the latter defeating defending champion and world No. 3 Simona Halep.
+In 2022, Anisimova reached the fourth round of the Australian Open (defeating defending champion Naomi Osaka en route) and the quarterfinals of the Wimbledon Championships.

-Her first two breakthroughs at Grand Slam events came in 2019.
-At the Australian Open, she defeated No. 11 Aryna Sabalenka, one of the leading contenders for the title, to reach the fourth round.
-At the French Open, she upset Simona Halep, the defending champion and world No. 3, to become the youngest semifinalist at the tournament in over a decade.
-The next time she reached the fourth round of a major was at the 2022 Australian Open where she won a match against defending champion Naomi Osaka.
-In 2022 she also reached her first Wimbledon Championships quarterfinal.
+Anisimova reached her career-best ranking to date in 2022, before temporarily stepping away from the sport for mental health reasons.
+Following her return, Anisimova posted her career-best results, including the Wimbledon and US Open finals, the Doha title, and a top-5 ranking, all in 2025.

 Early life and background

-Amanda Anisimova was born in Freehold Township, New Jersey to Olga Anisimova and Konstantin Anisimov.
+Amanda Anisimova was born in Freehold Township, New Jersey, to Olga and Konstantin Anisimov.
 She has an older sister, Maria, who played college tennis for the University of Pennsylvania while attending Wharton's undergraduate business school.
-Her parents emigrated from Russia to the United States a few years before she was born to give their older daughter better opportunities.
+Her parents emigrated from Russia to the United States.
 They worked in the finance and banking industries, and neither played competitive tennis while growing up.

 Anisimova started playing tennis at age five.
-She credits her sister as her inspiration for taking up the sport, saying, "When I was little she was playing tennis.
+She credits her sister as her inspiration for taking up the sport, saying: "When I was little, she was playing tennis.
 I always saw her playing, and I wanted to do it too.
 That's how I got into it and my parents got into it too."
-Her family moved to Florida when she was very young, so Amanda and her sister would have more opportunities to train and find other coaches.
+Her family moved to Florida in 2004 when Amanda was very young, so she and her sister would have more opportunities to train and find coaches.
 Her father long acted as her primary coach while she was a junior, and her mother has also helped coach her.
-Additionally, she had worked with Nick Saviano starting from when she was 11 years old.
-Max Fomine, who has also been an assistant coach for the Bryan brothers, has served as her travelling coach.
+She worked with Nick Saviano starting at age 11.
+Max Fomine, who has also been an assistant coach for the Bryan brothers, has served as her traveling coach.